Compare annuities with a well known Scottsdale Financial Planner

 What annuity is best for an IRA rollover?

-While any of the four kinds of annuities can be used for your IRA rollover, deferred annuities with income riders offer more control to the investor.
+While any of the four kinds of annuities can be used for your IRA rollover, deferred annuities with income riders offer more control to the investor within their financial plan for retirement.

 If you prefer to retain access to your principal and preserve your death benefit, the choice comes down to whether or not you want to take principal risk and pay fees--or not.